bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

 ```

 ## Now What?
-Now you should be able to launch that Job Template from within Tower fill out the survey, and get new machine!
-Part three will cover how to adapt our work to accomodate a second, cloud-based provider.
+Now you should be able to launch that Job Template from within Tower, fill out the survey, and get new machine!
+Part three will cover how to adapt our work to accommodate a second, cloud-based provider.